maxhbr/LDBcollector/md/MIT.md

                             },
                             {
                                 "_id": "actions/7",
-                                "name": "Use the object code generated from the modified source code", "description": ""
+                                "name": "Use the object code generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/8",
-                                "name": "Use binaries generated from modified source code", "description": ""
+                                "name": "Use binaries generated from modified source code" }
-                            }
                         ],
-                        "conditions": null,
+                        "conditions": null
-                        "description": ""
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/9",